Perspective on Operation Iraqi Freedom

 The attacks of 9/11 forced us to reevaluate US interaction with the Muslim and Arab world, with the UN/US Iraq mission at the top of the list.
 Our nation's leaders were faced with 3 options:

-A. Continue indefinitely and head-lining the corrupted, provocative, harmful and failing sanctions and 'containment' mission.
+A. Indefinitely continue and head-line the toxically corrupted, provocative, harmful, and crumbling sanctions and 'containment' status quo.

 B. End the mission and release a noncompliant Saddam from constraint, in power and triumphant.

-C. Give Saddam a final chance to comply, and if he triggered the final enforcement step, move ahead with regime change and nation-building.
+C. Give Saddam a final chance to comply under credible threat of regime change, and if he triggered the final enforcement step, move ahead with regime change and nation-building.

 Without the 9/11 attacks as impetus, I believe we would have continued Option-A indefinitely, long past the Bush presidency, and the thought disgusts me.
 Only one of those 3 choices is both morally defensible and provides a practical path to a better future.
 It is possible President Bush chose Option-C for less than noble reasons, but it is still the noble choice.
 For years we upheld the easier wrong in Iraq; I credit Bush for placing America on the path of the harder right.